Close Modal×

 4. Pass a Background Check

-After their waiting and verification period, the OREA will issue a date for your initial Appraisal License exam.
+After their waiting and verification period, the BREA will issue a date for your initial Appraisal License exam.
 Along with this, you are requested to send in a Live Scan.
 A Live Scan is a fingerprint and background check.
 Once you have completed these requirements and sent in the verification, you are ready for your exam.

-5. Pass State Exam
+5. Pass the State Exam

 Sharpen your pencils–it's time for a test!
 After you pass the exam, you have one (1) calendar year to pass the exam, pay any additional fees, and get your real estate appraisal license.
 However, this does not mean that you can appraise independently–yet.
 At this point, you have to find an established appraiser who is can train you.
 Additionally, they cannot have trained three (3) real estate appraiser trainees prior to you.

-6. Work 2,000 Hours as a Real Estate Appraiser Trainee
+6. Work 1,000 Hours as a Real Estate Appraiser Trainee

 9. Receive Your Real Estate Appraiser License

 After you get your license, you can file with banks, loan reps, and more.
 This will allow you to receive requests for jobs.
-If you follow the typical appraiser’s business model, you will be self employed.
+If you follow the typical appraiser’s business model, you will be self-employed.
 Therefore, you will have to market your service and prospect for leads.
 Unlike a real estate agent, your target market is not the consumer.
 You will have a different marketing strategy than typical agents or title reps.

 Frequently Asked Questions (FAQs)